janEntikan/panda3d-docs/programming/rendering-process/creating-mouse-watchers.rst

 .. image:: displayregionmousewatcher.png

-If base.mouseWatcherNode is restricted to the 3D view display region, the mouse won't interact with the menu buttons.
+If base.mouse_watcher_node is restricted to the 3D view display region, the mouse won't interact with the menu buttons.

 One way to get around this problem is to create a new MouseWatcher to handle the